aerogear/aerogear-ios-http/README.md

 })
 ```

  You can also set a credential per protection space, so it's automatically picked up once http challenge is requested by the server, thus omitting the need to pass the credential on each request.
-In this case, you must initialize the ```Http``` object with a custom session configuration object, that has it's credential storage initialized with your credentials:
+In this case, you must initialize the ```Http``` object with a custom session configuration object, that has its credentials storage initialized with your credentials:

  ```swift
 // create a protection space